C100C/Biodiversity-in-national-parks/README.md

 1. What is the distribution of conservation status of the animals?

   Most of the animals had no conservation status at all.
+Most with a conservation status were only species of concern.

 2. What is the distribution of endangered species?